02 · Primer

 - Event-driven broadcast.
 Agents publish state updates to a shared bus so interested agents react without tight coupling.

-- 23:30 — Pixel generated page systems while Ledger synchronised assets, content, and acceptance criteria.
+- Pixel produces page-system proposals while Ledger records assets, content dependencies, and acceptance criteria.

 Frequently asked